shehabi/sahab/README.md

 Purpose:
 The script a menu for all restuarants in Bahrain, including phone, and mobile and the time of delivery.

+# Important Note:
+As I have limitation connection to the internet and network error in my school office, I do not pushed the GitHub Repository by Visual Studio and forced to upload it in my home directly to Github while modfiying it in my office.

 # How to:
 1) make sure you have install firmware correctly.
 2) clone this responstory.